saar-win/personal-projects/netapp/README.md

 - a helper Makefile for easy control.
 - All processes will create automatically when the VM will go up by the startup script:
-    - Create firewall
+    - Create firewall.
-    - Create a persistent disk for postgress app
+    - Create a persistent disk for postgress app.
-    - Run a docker file with nginx ,postgress, flask-hello-world
+    - Run a docker file with nginx ,postgress, flask-hello-world.
+    - There is a variable yaml that discribes the all information that we want to.
 # To run the VM using:
 ```
 make create_vm